What is data profiling?

 Data profiling refers to the process of examining, analyzing, reviewing and summarizing data sets to gain insight into the quality of data.
 Data quality is a measure of the condition of data based on factors such as its accuracy, completeness, consistency, timeliness and accessibility.

-Given those benefits, data profiling is an important component of data preparation programs.
-Its assistance helping organizations to identify quality data makes it an important precursor to data processing and data analytics activities.
+Given those benefits, data profiling is a key component of data preparation programs.
+Helping organizations identify quality data makes it an important precursor to data processing and data analytics activities.

-Moreover, an organization can use data profiling and the insights it produces to continuously improve the quality of its data and measure the results of that effort.
+Moreover, an organization can use data profiling and the insights it produces to continuously improve its data quality and measure the results of that effort.

-Data profiling may also be known as data archeology, data assessment, data discovery or data quality analysis.
+Data profiling is also be known as data archeology, data assessment, data discovery or data quality analysis.

 Types of data profiling